Bytekeeper/HAM/README.md

 ### Driver topics
 All of the topics are with the following "topic space":
 \<location\>/\<driver_name\>

+Only driver specific messages should be sent there (ie. "activate").

 #### In and Outgoing messages and Failures
 Messages to be processed by the driver should end in the topic ".../in", while the driver will push its messages on ".../out".
 If incoming messages couldn't be processed or something else went wrong, the driver should publish a message on ".../log".